ghzeni/blockgame-guide/README.md

 ===================
    -Tool Durability-
 ===================
 You may notice that your tools start to break if you use them too much, but don't worry!
 If one of your tools breaks you can fix it by using repair powder.
-You can make repair powder by talking to each of the profession townsfolkin Origin's town hall, as well as by talking to the Smith, who can transform essences into repair powder.
+You can make repair powder by talking to each of the profession townsfolk in Origin's town hall, as well as by talking to the Smith, who can transform essences into repair powder.

-Important to note is that it's better, cheaper and easier to craft new tools while you are at the Tier 1 and Tier 2 level, while saving repair powder for Tier 3 and higher tools.
-This is because it's easy to collect the Tier 2 materials quickly while Tier 3 and higher requires much more investment and is therefore better to repair.
+Important to note is that it's better, cheaper and easier to craft new tools while you are at the Tier 1 and Tier 2 level, while saving repair powder for Tier 3 and above tools.
+This is because it's easy to collect the Tier 2 materials quickly while Tier 3 and higher require much more investment and is therefore better to repair.